Frequently recurrence properties and block families: -recurrent backward shift operators

-\begin{corollary} Let $T$ be a $w^*$-$w^*$ continuous operator with a dense set of vectors such that $T^n(x)\to 0$ and let $\F$ be an upper family.
-Then $T$ has the $\PP_{b\F}$ property if and only if it is $\F$-hypercyclic. \end{corollary} \begin{proof} If $T$ has the $\PP_{b\F}$ then it has, by Theorem \ref{PBF implica PF}, the $\PP_{\F}$.
-By the above proposition it is $\F$-hypercyclic. \end{proof}
+\begin{corollary} Let $T$ be an adjoint operator on a separable Banach space with a dense set of vectors such that $T^n(x)\to 0$ and let $\F$ be an upper uniformly finitely invariant family.
+If $T$ is almost ${b\F}$-recurrent then it is $\F$-hypercyclic. \end{corollary} \begin{proof} Since by definition upper families are left-shift invariant, Theorem \ref{PBF implica PF} implies that $T$ almost $\F$-recurrent.
+Hence, by Proposition \ref{vectores densos tienden a cero} $T$ is $\F$-hypercyclic. \end{proof}